Scholarship FAQs

 How can faculty and staff support students in applying for scholarships?

-Encourage students to complete WWU scholarship application early.
-You can also direct them to support resources like tutorials and drop-in help sessions.
+Encourage students to complete the WWU Scholarship Application each year.
+You can also direct them to support resources like the WWU Scholarship Center and drop-in help sessions.

 What changes do departments need to make?